emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 ## Contravariant Naturality

-The equivalences of the Yoneda lemma is natural in both $a : A$ and $b : A$.
+The equivalences of the Yoneda lemma is natural in both `#!rzk a : A` and `#!rzk b : A`.
 Naturality of the map`#!rzk Contra-yon` follows formally from naturality of `#!rzk Contra-evid`, so we prove only the latter, which is easier.

-Naturality in $b$ is not automatic but can be proven by reflexivity:
+Naturality in `#!rzk b` is not automatic but can be proven by reflexivity:

 ```rzk title="RS17, Lemma 9.2(i), dual"
 #def Is-natural-in-family-contra-evid